 TYPES OF PSYCHOMETRIC TESTS

-Most psychometric tests can be grouped into two options - Cognitive Tests and Personality Tests.
+Most psychometric tests can be grouped into two categories - Cognitive Tests and Personality Tests.

 This group of psychometric tests includes: Abstract Reasoning, Numerical Reasoning, Verbal Reasoning, Mechanical Reasoning and Applied Reading and Entry Mathematics.

-The second group of psychometric tests is Personality Assessments.
+The second group of psychometric tests are Personality Assessments.
 These tests measures your personality traits using a different style of psychometric test questions.
-This group of psychometric tests does not use a timer and you are allowed to complete the tests at your own pace.
+This group of psychometric tests does not use a timer, and you are allowed to complete the tests at your own pace.

 BENEFITS OF PSYCHOMETRIC TESTING